slang-i18n/slang/slang/README.md

       └── error_dialogs.i18n.json <-- directory locale will be used
 ```

-If you use directory locales, then you may use underscores as namespace.
+If you use directory locales, then you may use underscores as namespace, but it is recommended to use camel case.

 Now access the translations: